Is a Correction Looming Ahead for Virtu Financial Inc. (VIRT)

 Goldman gave a rating of “Neutral” to VIRT, setting the target price at $15.50 in the report published on January 06th of the current year.

-Volatility was left at 3.98%, however, over the last 30 days, the volatility rate increased by 3.44%, as shares surge +6.57% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +9.28% upper at present.
+Volatility was left at 4.71%, however, over the last 30 days, the volatility rate increased by 5.36%, as shares sank -15.44% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -15.22% lower at present.

 Insider Trading